 Creates portable workloads and place workloads on premises, off premises or both.
 You choose where your applications live and you retain full management control.
 Extends your data center, you can use the same management tools and both on site and offsite cloud environments.
 You can also set your networks to mimic your existing data center settings.
 High availability and load balancing are included at no extra cost.
 VMware vCloud Air Virtual Private Cloud also offers total edge gateway control.
 VMware vCloud Air Virtual Private Cloud is ideal for smaller workloads and tight budgets.
 It’s also an excellent option for workloads that don’t need dedicated hardware and can be deployed in a multi tenant environment.
-Gain robust hybrid capabilities with workload portability, seamless networking, and common management make it easy to extend to the cloud from on premises environments.
-VMware vSphere with Operations Management is the starting point for building your VMware Software Defined Data Center.
+Gain robust hybrid capabilities with workload portability.
+Seamless networking, and common management make it easy to extend to the cloud from on premises environments.

 You can reduce energy consumption by decreasing the number of servers in your data center.
 VMware server virtualization can reduce hardware requirements by a 15:1 ratio, enabling you to lessen the environmental impact of your organization’s IT without sacrificing reliability or service levels.
 Server and desktop hardware consolidation can also help you achieve a 20 to 30 percent lower cost per application, as well as defer data center construction costs by $1,000 per square foot.
 VMware vSphere with Operations Management allows for a 50 to 70 percent higher virtual machine density per host than commodity offerings.

-VMware vCloud Suite is an integrated offering that brings together VMware’s industry—leading vSphere hypervisor and VMware vRealize Suite multi—vendor hybrid cloud management platform.
-VMware’s new portable licensing units allow vCloud Suite to build and manage both vSphere—based private clouds as well as multi—vendor hybrid clouds.
+With VMware vCloud Suite it is an integrated offering that brings together VMware’s industry-leading vSphere hypervisor and VMware vRealize Suite multi-vendor hybrid cloud management platform.
+VMware’s new portable licensing units allow vCloud Suite to build and manage both vSphere — based private clouds as well as multi-vendor hybrid clouds.
 Leverage the world’s leading virtualization platform as the foundation for multiple data center initiatives.
 Consolidate servers and data centers.
 Improve application availability and performance.
 Address application requirements for scale up or scale out.

 Rapidly provision infrastructure and application resources across development, test, QA and production.
 Effectively manage these resources from initial provisioning through retirement in order to maximize both capital and operational spending.
 Understand the cost of infrastructure and the consumption of resources by end users.
 Deliver proactive management of performance, availability and capacity across all data center domains including applications, compute, network and storage.
 Build the foundation for successful developer agility and infrastructure modernization initiatives.